Political Science Course Offerings

 POLI 355 International Organizations

 This course examines the role of international organizations in world politics.
 It focuses on the historical development of international organizations and their increasing impact on a wide range of global issues, including peacekeeping, human rights, the world economy and the environment.
 The course provides students with the theoretical tools and concepts they need to understand the dynamics of the institutional structures and political processes of international organizations in an increasingly interdependent world.
-Prerequisite: INTL 150 / POLI 150.
+Prerequisite: POLI / INTL 150.

-POLI 362 Globalization and the Developing World in the 21st Century – GS11 C-BB
+POLI 362 Globalization and the Developing World in the 21st Century - Adv.
+C-BB

 POLI 365 European Politics

-An examination of the political systems of a number of European countries.
+This course is an examination of the political systems of a number of European countries.
 Attention will be given to their historical evolution, ideologies and political cultures as possible explanatory factors for the similarities and differences among the systems.
-Prerequisite: POLI 160.
+Prerequisite: POLI 150.

-POLI 368 Latin American Politics through Film, Art, Poetry and Music – C-BB
+POLI 368 Latin American Politics Through Film, Art, Poetry, and Music - Adv.
+C-BB

 This course provides an overview of the governments and politics of Latin American countries from a comparative perspective.
 The course examines the structure, functioning and interaction of political institutions in Latin American countries.
-Students will be exposed to various topics including political and economic development, globalization and social movements, competing political ideologies, etc.
+Students will be exposed to various topics including political and economic development, globalization and social movements and competing political ideologies.

 This course will focus on political extremism around the world.
 Different countries will be compared, allowing students to examine commonalities in the origins of political extremism between vastly different cultures.
 While the emphasis of the course will be on current manifestations of extremism, historical examples will also be used for comparison.
-Primary questions to be addressed in the course will be: What are the causes of extremism?
-What commonalities can be seen across different cultures and historical eras?
-What are the unique cultural and historical features that manifest in different forms of political extremism?
-How does political extremism affect different societies?
-How does political extremism affect current global political discourse and policy?
-What can be done about it to try to prevent violence caused by political extremism?
+Primary questions to be addressed in the course will be: what are the causes of extremism; what commonalities can be seen across different cultures and historical eras; what are the unique cultural and historical features that manifest in different forms of political extremism; how does political extremism affect different societies; how does political extremism affect current global political discourse and policy; and what can be done to try to prevent violence caused by political extremism.

 POLI 450 The United Nations Seminar

 Students learn about world politics from scholars and practitioners during two weeks at UN headquarters in New York City, Geneva, and The Hague.
-Topics include peacekeeping, gendered development, human rights.
+Topics include peacekeeping, gendered development and human rights.
 Students see international relations in the making, visiting UN missions and meeting diplomats to discuss current world developments.
-Offered in summer.
+Summer session.